ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 directory.

-The ``src/`` Directory
+The ``src/`` directory
 ----------------------

 All the Python source code must be located in the ``src/`` directory.
-This is where the build system will look when generating the wheel and source distributions.
+This is where the build system looks when generating the wheel and source distributions.

 .. warning::